manuelbieh/react-book/basics/lists-fragments-and-conditional-rendering.md

 If your data set does not contain an easily distinguishable id, the **index** of the array can be used as a **last resort.** This is not recommended though and can lead to unexpected behavior in the rendering of user interfaces and also impact performance.

-It's important that the `key` prop is always **present in the top-level component or array element within the iterator** but not in the JSX returned by the component.
+It is important that the `key` prop is always **present in the top-level component or array element within the iterator** but not in the JSX returned by the component.

 To illustrate this point further, I'm going to transform the above list item into its own `CryptoListItem` component.